oren00/oren00.github.io/_posts/2014-06-16-start-using-cryptocat.md

 Why cryptocat?
 Figuring out how to set up and correctly encrypt messages can be a headache for casual users.
 Cryptocat is a strong candidate mainly because the time to get going is minimal and the learning curve for use is very low.

-How it works
+What cryptocat does:

+*	All parties join cryptocat, entering a conversation together
+*	Messages between you and users are encrypted, meaning only the receiving parties can view them.
+*	No logs of messages are kept once memebers leave the conversation.

-What it doesn't do:
+What cryptocat doesn't do:

 *	It is not anonymous.
-You can choose your name, however your connection is not protected.
+You can choose your name, however your connection is not hidden.
 *	It does not protect against keyloggers.
 Cryptocat will not protect you against attacks on your machine.
 *	It does not protect you from untrustworthy people.